nybatista/spyne-example/README.md

-a boilerplate example of a spyne single-page-application
+A boilerplate example of a spyne single-page-application.